Our history

 Early years

-The Faculty of Medicine and Health can trace its origins back to 1856, only four years after the University’s inception, when the University Senate formed the then-Faculty of Medicine.
+The Faculty of Medicine and Health traces its origins back to 1856, only four years after the University’s inception, when the University Senate formed the then-Faculty of Medicine.

-The first medical class had only six candidates; this number had increased to nearly two hundred by the turn of the century.
+The first medical class had only six candidates and further increased to nearly two hundred by the turn of the century.

 As new disciplines joined the University, we continued to pioneer education in medicine and health.
 Both the Sydney Dental School and the Sydney School of Public Health were the first schools of their kind in Australia, and our nursing staff were part of the movement that saw the shift of nursing education to the tertiary system - an instrumental step for the profession of nursing.